-The Strother Lab focuses on questions at the interface between neurobiology and physiology using zebrafish as a model system.
+The Strother Lab focuses on questions at the interface between neurobiology and physiology using fishes as model organisms.
 Our lab is especially interested in understanding processes at multiple levels of organization, from the properties of individual cells up to the responses of the whole animal.
-Current projects in the lab examine a range of topics, including neurobiological control of physiological processes, sensory physiology, and learning and memory.
-Zebrafish larvae are an ideal system for these research questions, since their small size, transparency, and genetics toolkit enables unique experimental approaches.
+Current projects in the lab examine a range of topics, including the effects of stress on animal behavior, nervous control of the cardiovascular system, and sensory physiology.
+Many of our projects leverage zebrafish larvae as a model system, since their small size, transparency, and genetics toolkit enables unique experimental approaches.
 Some of the tools used in our lab include in vivo imaging of neuron activity, optogenetics, quantitative behavioral assays, electrophysiology, and computational modeling.